petroemil/Rx.Book/Draft.md

 Even though I've been talking about C#'s `async` and `await` keywords a lot throughout the book, I think it worth spending a couple of sentences to talk about the relationship between those keywords and Rx's `IObservable` streams.

 Long story short, they are "awaitable".
 In C# any object can be "awaitable" that meets a certain contract, it's not limited to the `Task` type.
 And the fun part is that these required methods are not enforced by some kind of interface, they just have to be there and the compiler will realise that the object is "awaitable".
-Even more fun is that these methods not even have to be actually on the object, you can provide them using extension methods, so you can actually make ANY type (or interface) awaitable by just defining a bunch of extension methods for that type.
+Even more fun is that these methods not even have to be actually on the object, you can provide them using extension methods, so you can actually make *any* type awaitable by just defining a bunch of extension methods for it.

 But what does it mean to `await` an `IObservable`?
-A stream can have many events in it during it's lifetime, but the `await` operator will only capture one thing.
-Is it going to be the first or last element, or is it going to be a list of all events that appeared in the stream during it's lifetime?
+A stream can have many events in it during its lifetime, but the `await` operator will only capture one thing.
+Is it going to be the first or last element, or is it going to be a list of all events that appeared in the stream during its lifetime?

 The answer is: it's going to be the last element.
 It's like implicitly calling the `LastAsync()` operator on the stream.